ThanoRA: Task Heterogeneity-Aware Multi-Task Low-Rank Adaptation: Introduction

 \section{Introduction}

-With the rapid development of foundation models~\cite{li2024llava,LLaVA15_CVPR23,wang2024qwen2,chen2024internvl,touvron2023llama,grattafiori2024llama}, their general capabilities across a wide range of tasks have been significantly enhanced.
+With the rapid development of foundation models~\cite{bai2025qwen2,wang2025internvl3,grattafiori2024llama,li2024llava,LLaVA15_CVPR23}, their general capabilities across a wide range of tasks have been significantly enhanced.
 Nevertheless, they often require downstream adaptation to perform well on specific target tasks~\cite{LoRA_ICLR22,huang2025keeping}.
 To address this, a variety of parameter-efficient fine-tuning (PEFT) methods have been proposed to adapt foundation models with minimal computational and storage overhead~\cite{houlsby2019parameter,lester2021power,liu2022few,li2021prefix,LoRA_ICLR22}.
 Among them, LoRA~\cite{LoRA_ICLR22} and its variants~\cite{meng2024pissa,DoRA_ICML24,yang2024corda,hayou2024lora+} are particularly appealing due to their low training cost and the ability to merge adapted parameters into the base model without incurring inference overhead.
-While prior PEFT research has primarily focused on single-task adaptation, real-world applications often demand that a single model specializes in several specific and complementary capabilities simultaneously~\cite{li2024mixlora,liu2024moe}.
-For example, document understanding may require both visual recognition (e.g., OCR) and complex textual reasoning.
-This motivates the need for multi-task PEFT, where the model acquires multiple skills without sacrificing efficiency and effectiveness.

-Recently, a number of studies have combined LoRA with mixture-of-experts (MoE) architectures to achieve multi-task adaptation of foundation models \cite{gou2023mixture,li2024mixlora,shen2024multimodal,zhao2025each,tian2024hydralora,chen2024llava,wu2024mixture}.
-These approaches introduce routers to dynamically dispatch different task samples to independent LoRA experts, thereby alleviating task conflicts and thus improving multi-task performance.
-Although effective to some extent, the additional router structures prevent the adapted parameters from being merged back into the foundation model (as shown in~\Cref{fig:motivation}(a)), resulting in increased inference latency—an issue that becomes more severe as model sizes continue to grow~\cite{LoRA_ICLR22}.
-In contrast, preserving parameter mergeability not only eliminates additional inference overhead but also facilitates the seamless integration of multi-task adaptations into a unified and versatile foundation model.

-To this end, this work aims to develop a multi-task adaptation framework without introducing additional non-mergeable structures (as illustrated in~\Cref{fig:motivation}(b)).
-Specifically, we focus on addressing the following two key challenges:
+Although PEFT methods such as LoRA have shown competitive performance, recent studies suggest that they may encounter challenges on heterogeneous corpora involving multiple tasks or domains, where task conflicts and interference can hinder adaptation~\cite{tian2024hydralora}.
+Meanwhile, real-world applications often require a single model to acquire several targeted capabilities simultaneously~\cite{li2024mixlora,liu2024moe}, motivating the need for efficient multi-task downstream adaptation.